leech-rr/SNPcaster/README.md

 ## Installation
 Please follow the steps below to start SNPcaster.<br>
 Detailed installation instructions and usage are described in the [manual](/doc/manual/SNPcaster_manual_Japanese.pdf).
-Please refer to it if you have any questions.
+Please refer to it if you have any questions.<br>
+*Note: Please check the [Manual Folder](https://github.com/leech-rr/SNPcaster/tree/main/doc/manual), if the manual link is broken.*

 ### Downloading the Source Code